petervandivier/PsAdxArchiver/ReadMe.md

 ## But why?

 Anecdotally, [`.export async`](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/management/data-export/export-data-to-storage) only gives about 5 mb/sec throughput per thread.
-It can be parallelized but you need to manage it.
-That's what this module is for.
+Additionally, there is a [60-minute hard limit timeout](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/concepts/querylimits#limit-execution-timeout) after which any `.export` command will be terminated by the cluster.

+You need to batch & parallelize your `.export` commands to maximize throughput and minimize errors.
+This module provides functions and helper scripts for that.

 ## What's with the `Xb` prefix?